telliott27/rupaulsdragrace/Season 11/Episode 01/drag_race_s11e01.md

 The final predicted score is based on the average of predicted places for each algorithm.

 With one episode down, the algorithms are predicting our top 4 to be A'Keria, Mercedes, Brooke Lynn, and Yvie.
-The algorithms correctly guessed that Soju would be going home first, and predict that next week Nina West will be sashaying away.
+The algorithms correctly guessed that Soju would be going home first, and predict a double elimination next week: both Ariel Versace and Scarlet Envy are predicted to go home next.

 ``` r
 s11.results<-s11.results %>%